- Common reasons for selling a business

 The truth is, selling a business is a deeply personal choice that requires weighing a number of factors before you hang up that “for sale” sign.

-Maybe you want to start another business, maybe you want to spend more time with your family, maybe someone is offering you more money than you ever imagined your business was worth… These are all factors that will impact your decision.
+Maybe you want to start another business, maybe you want to spend more time with your family, or maybe someone is offering you more money than you ever imagined your business was worth… These are all factors that will impact your decision.

 Plan Early And Don’t Be Too Hasty